 Composition and Classification of Lipid Metabolism

 Lipids, by nature, are non-polar and may have problems when it comes to transport along with the polar environment provided by plasma, interstitial, and lymph fluid; this is where lipoproteins come in.
 These complexes are internally composed of triglycerides and cholesteryl esters that bind nonpolar substances such as triglycerides, cholesterols and fat-soluble vitamins to and from the tissues.
 In order for these to traverse the polar highways, it is enveloped by a hydrophilic shell made up of apolipoproteins, phospholipids and unesterified cholesterols.

 Lipoproteins vary in the proportion of their components and their function.
 These complexes may have either of the 2 high molecular weight proteins in their shells: B-48 and B-100.
 B-48 is created in the gut and is found in chylomicrons.
 B-100, on the other hand, comes from the liver and is found in very-low-density lipoproteins (VLDL), VLDL remnants (IDL), low-density lipoproteins, and Lp(a) lipoproteins.

-The densities of these lipoproteins are actually dictated by the amount of lipids contained in their core, in relation to the amount of protein they have in their shell.
+The densities of these lipoproteins are actually dictated by the number of lipids contained in their core, in relation to the amount of protein they have in their shell.
 This makes chylomicrons the least dense lipoprotein among the classification, and HDLs the densest.